adamzr2000/unitree-go1-digital-twin/README.md

 in this distribution.
 This software may not be copied, modified, sold or distributed other than expressed in the named license agreement.

+## Acknowledgments
+This project utilizes software provided by **Mybotshop GmbH**.
+For more details, visit [Mybotshop](https://www.mybotshop.de).

+Use of this software is governed by the **Mybotshop Software Usage Agreement**, which prohibits forwarding, sharing, or distributing the software without explicit consent.